Nikolaos Lazaridis: Asteras Tripolis

 He moved to Asteras Tripolis in 2006 and was a basic member for the great success that Arcadia's team have made.
-The team within three years moved from Third division to Greece Superleague.
+The team within three years moved from Third division to Super League Greece.
 He was capped plus 100 times before he moved to Aris in the summer of 2010.

 Aris

 Aris is the biggest step in his career.
 For the first time he played to UEFA Europa League where Aris made a great impact in 2010–2011.
 He quickly established himself as a key member of his previous team's squad and managed to score the winning goal against Atlético Madrid, paving the path to next stage qualification for Aris.
 The most memorable time of the season is his goal against Atletico Madrid.
-Furthermore, he scored 4 goals in Superleague something that made him the second scorer for Aris 2010–2011 in domestic level.
+Furthermore, he scored 4 goals in Super League something that made him the second scorer for Aris 2010–2011 in domestic level.
 He named MVP of Aris 2010–2011 season.
 For his passion when playing for Aris, he named captain of the team in 2011–2012 season, giving fine appearances.
 As captain, he scored 4 crucial goals in his second season in Aris.

 Atromitos

-Lazaridis' contract with Aris is expiring on 30 June 2012,but it will not be extended.
-The player has come to an agreement with Greek Superleague club Atromitos for an unknown length of contract.
+Lazaridis' contract with Aris is expiring on 30 June 2012, but it will not be extended.
+The player has come to an agreement with Super League club Atromitos for an unknown length of contract.
 Lazaridis will be announced soon and will join the team on July,1.
 On 20 May 2016, the Greek centre-back has renewed his contract with the club till the summer of 2017.
 On 14 April 2017 he solved his contract with the club.
 Lazaridis had 171 appearances (11 goals) in all competitions with the club.